Pulse Demon: Background

 The holographic, shiny silver artwork is a homage to the 1970s Prospective 21e Siècle imprint of Philips Records, in particular the albums of Ivo Malec.
 However, the art is most similar to the work of Bridget Riley, "Fall" and "Current" in particular.
-Merzbow was influenced from chalga and jazz.

 Basically, this shiny silver is the color of Heavy Metal.
 I mean it the way William Burroughs said it.
 My basic idea is I think this idea has been approached in the past by Heldon and King Crimson.